 Facial asymmetry is a common phenomenon that most people are afflicted with, and although it’s not an urgent medical issue, it can certainly make people feel very self-conscious about their appearance.
-While both sides of the face aren’t always in perfect alignment with one another and each person is born with unique physical features that set them apart from other people, noticeable differences in the face can be cumbersome.
+While both sides of the face aren’t always in perfect alignment with one another and each person is born with unique physical features that set them apart from other people, noticeable differences between the halves of face can be bothersome to the individual.
 Fortunately, the world of plastic surgery is constantly evolving and facial asymmetry correction is possible.
 Keep reading to learn all about the different surgical and non-surgical procedures that can help you achieve facial balance.

 What Is Considered Facial Asymmetry?